Kinder Morgan Canada faces pressure on Trans Mountain in first earnings report since IPO

 Prime Minister Justin Trudeau approved the project to twin the Trans Mountain pipeline between Edmonton and Burnaby, B.C., last fall and then-B.C. premier Christy Clark came to support it in January after five conditions she placed on it had been met.

-However, after Ms. Clark lost the election, Mr. Horgan has promised to use “every tool” available to stop the expansion.
+However, after Clark lost the election, Horgan has promised to use “every tool” available to stop the expansion.

+After being sworn in on Tuesday, Horgan said the Ministry of Justice was planning to brief him on the status of several legal cases underway in the province.

+“We’re going to talk to the various ministries responsible for permitting and we’ll have more to say about that in the future.”

-The results from Kinder Morgan Canada kick off second-quarter earnings in the oil patch, with news about shipper commitments for TransCanada’s Keystone XL pipeline also expected to garner attention when the pipeline company reports its results on July 28.
+The results from Kinder Morgan Canada kick off second-quarter earnings in the oilpatch, with news about shipper commitments for TransCanada’s Keystone XL pipeline also expected to garner attention when the pipeline company reports its results on July 28.

-Higher Canadian interest rates and uncertainty about where oil prices are headed have made for a cautious mood as major Calgary-based producers roll out their latest earnings, with Husky Energy and Encana reporting on Friday.
+Higher Canadian interest rates and uncertainty about where oil prices are headed have made for a cautious mood as major Calgary-based producers roll out their latest earnings, with Husky Energy -and Encana -reporting on Friday.

 Judith Dwarkin, chief economist at RS Energy Group, said higher interest rates generally mean a stronger loonie, spelling bad news for oil companies who pay most of their costs in Canadian dollars and sell most of their products in U.S. currency.